swo/amr_geography/README.md

 ## 14 May

 - Recode the US data using the state abbreviations
-- Symmetrize the commuting data, so you have just proportions
-    - Europe might already have done this?
-    - Have these as matrices with row and column IDs, rather than long tidy tables
 - Do the adjacency analysis
     - Get a CI on the Δρ/Δτ in adjacent vs. non-adjacent pairs
     - Test using Mantel